English Proficiency Requirements

 |Conditional for ALCI*||46-49|

-*Please note that even with a high enough total score, you may be required to take ALCI or TESL 101/102 depending on subset scores, any other indicators in your applications, and/or IES Director discretion.
-(TESL101/102 are university level classes that provide additional support to meet the English proficiency, and these classes will be counted toward graduation requirement.
-In addition, you can take 6 more academic units along with TESL101/102.)
-The following chart is the guideline for the undergraduate TESL101/102 requirement range:
+*Please note that even with a high enough total score, students may be required to take ALCI or TESL 100 depending on subset scores, any other indicators in your applications, and/or IES Director's discretion.
+(TESL100 is a university level class that provides additional support to meet English proficiency; this class will be counted towards graduation.)
+The following chart is the guideline for the undergraduate TESL100 requirement range:

 B. APU English placement test